rocky/python-uncompyle6/README.rst

 could be compared with the original bytecode.
 However as Python's code generation got better, this is no longer feasible.

-There verification that we use that doesn't check bytecode for equivalence but does check to see if the resulting decompiled source is a valid Python program by running the Python interpreter.
+The verification that we use that doesn't check bytecode for equivalence but does check to see if the resulting decompiled source is a valid Python program by running the Python interpreter.
 Because the Python language has changed so much, for best results you should